w3c/wot-discovery/proposals/geolocation.md

 Depth is easier to measure when a device is installed and allows the true elevation to be computed with a device with more geographical information.
 Depth is also more convenient when trying to locate a device.
 If depth is given at a location on land, it means above/below the ground surface.
-If depth is given at a location over water, it means above/below the surface of the water.
+If depth is given at a location over water, it means above/below the mean surface level of the water.
 Negative numbers indicate locations below the surface.
 This should be relative to the "natural" surface before man-made excavations.
 For example, a location in a basement should have a negative depth.
 Elevations may also be negative, in which case the reference is to a point below mean sea level.

+One of either elevation or depth must be given.
+If both are given,
-If an elevation is also given, then the depth is relative to that elevation instead of the surface.
+then the depth is relative to that elevation instead of the surface.

 *Elements:*